TomasHubelbauer/cra-sourcemap/README.md

 # Create-React-App Sourcemap Issue Repro

-1. Scaffold a new TypeScript CRA: `npx create-react-app . --template typescript`
+1. Scaffold a new TypeScript CRA: `npx create-react-app . --template typescript` (I've tried with JavaScript CRA as well, see below)
 2. `npm run build` to produce the optimized production bundle with sourcemaps
 3. Walk the generated JavaScript files and load their AST using TypeScript: